Hiswe/hiswe.github.io/source/_posts/08-universal-application.md

 We just need to:

-- keep our current locale in the `Redux-Store` so we can change our locale dynamically
+- keep our current locale in the `Redux-Store` so we can change it dynamically
 - wrap our application with the `<IntlProvider />` component
-- define our locals files
+- define our `locales` files
 - follow the guide to [server rendering](https://github.com/yahoo/react-intl/wiki#locale-data-in-nodejs)

 What we can improve:

 This simple take is __suitable for a small application__ but may be __hard to maintain on a larger scale__.

-- load our `locales files` async
+- load asynchronously our `locales` files
-  - right now every locales are bundled
+  - right now all `locales` are bundled into the different applications
-- have a way to extract our keys from the application
+- have a way to extract our translation's keys from the application
-  - a very interesting post was written by [Vlad Goran](https://blog.idagio.com/localisation-or-how-i-learned-to-stop-worrying-and-love-babel-plugin-react-intl-8eeb51d80d77) about extracting with [babel-plugin-react-intl](https://github.com/yahoo/babel-plugin-react-intl) but [it doesn't seem to work with babel-7](https://github.com/yahoo/babel-plugin-react-intl/issues/122)
+  - a very interesting post was written by [Vlad Goran](https://blog.idagio.com/localisation-or-how-i-learned-to-stop-worrying-and-love-babel-plugin-react-intl-8eeb51d80d77) about extracting those keys with [babel-plugin-react-intl](https://github.com/yahoo/babel-plugin-react-intl) but [it doesn't seem to work with babel-7](https://github.com/yahoo/babel-plugin-react-intl/issues/122)

 ## adding React-Helmet